SiCarlsson/homelab-infrastructure/README.md

 - **Proxmox VE** for virtualization and container management.
 - **Ansible** for configuring and deploying services inside the VMs.
 - **Terraform** for provisioning virtual machines and networks on Proxmox.

+## Self-hosted services

+- **Cloudflare DDNS**
+  - Handles changes of my personal IP-address at home.
+Simplifies usage of VPNs and remote access to services.
+- **Traefik**
+  - Reverse proxy and load balancer that automatically routes traffic to services.
+Also provides a web dashboard for monitoring.

 ## Setup